 4D also offers high resolution PhaseCam and AccuFiz Fizeau Interferometers that can measure concave secondary mirrors with steep slopes or aspheric shape.

 To verify control systems for adaptive optics, 4D’s PhaseCam systems can measure modal response to input signals and external vibration.
 Using feedback from the PhaseCam the response of an active optic’s actuators can be verified and calibrated.

-NanoCam Sq surface profilers are used to verify surface roughness on mirror surfaces.
-A NanoCam Sq can measure directly on the mirror, or it can be mounted on a robotic positioner or gantry to measure anywhere on the mirror.
-Because it can measure despite vibration, a NanoCam Sq can be mounted directly in a polishing station to guide the polishing process.
+NanoCam HD surface profilers are used to verify surface roughness on mirror surfaces.
+A NanoCam HD can measure directly on the mirror, or it can be mounted on a robotic positioner or gantry to measure anywhere on the mirror.
+Because it can measure despite vibration, a NanoCam HD can be mounted directly in a polishing station to guide the polishing process.